dobyfreejr/Project-2/README.md

 In order to keep the payload up and running we needed to schedule a task to run it regularly.
 Upon looking through the currently scheduled tasks we found a task named “flag 5” and found the flag under the comment.

-Flag 6
+**Flag 6**
-Using a module in Metasploit called kiwi, we were able to query the system and found a list of credentials.
+:Using a module in Metasploit called kiwi, we were able to query the system and found a list of credentials.

 Upon retrieving these credentials we pulled them to the local system and again, using John-the-Ripper, we were able to discover the user accounts password.

-Flag 7
+**Flag 7**
-While still working with the Windows 10 system we had previously gained access to, we continued to look at the file and folders on the system and found that there was a flag contained in the Public profile in the Documents folder and using a built-in command we were able to view the data contained within.
+:While still working with the Windows 10 system we had previously gained access to, we continued to look at the file and folders on the system and found that there was a flag contained in the Public profile in the Documents folder and using a built-in command we were able to view the data contained within.

-Flag 8
+**Flag 8**
-While doing recon on the Windows 10 system we found that there was a domain admin account cached in the system and were able to retrieve the password hash from that account.
+:While doing recon on the Windows 10 system we found that there was a domain admin account cached in the system and were able to retrieve the password hash from that account.

 Again, using john-the-ripper, we were able to take that hash and retrieve the password for this account giving us a way to access additional systems with escalated privileges on the network.